-This year, Toyotafest will be celebrating its 20th anniversary.
+Toyotafest is less than 48 hours away.
+This year, the show will be celebrating its 20th anniversary.
 All Toyota, Lexus and Scion vehicles, old and new, will be welcome.
-The show will take place on May 2, 2015, at the Queen Mary in Long Beach, California.
-Mark your calendars!
+The show begins 9:00am on Saturday, May 2, 2015, at the Queen Mary in … Continue reading

 For our final installment of Toyotafest coverage, we bring you the museum-worthy cars that put meaning to the word classic.
 Whether its racing provenance, rarity, pop culture status or just a stupendously fantastic specimen, these are the cars that are should be exhibited and preserved as inspiration … Continue reading

 We’ve seen the high-end luxocruisers that gave Toyota its reputation of apocalypse-grade reliability and the long-forgotten sports coupes Akio Toyoda hopes will rekindle passions for his great-grandfather’s company, but Part 03 of our Toyotafest coverage is about the everyday cars and trucks that made the ToMoCo kingdom possible.

 This year Toyotafest fell on a very special occasion — President and CEO Akio Toyoda‘s 58th birthday.
 Since taking the helm of his great-grandfather’s company in 2009, Toyoda-san has vowed to bring the wakudoki back.
 What’s wakudoki?
 “A palpable, heart-pounding sense of excitement,” says Toyota. … Continue reading

 Hanging like a cloud over the festivities of the 19th annual All-Toyotafest this year was the news that had been leaked to the press a week prior: Toyota USA was moving its headquarters, which had been a southern California fixture … Continue reading